anees-patwa/NewsSite/README.md

 - Used bootstrap and flex boxes for front-end design

 ##### Creative Portion
-- added a search feature where the user can search for specific blogs based off the blog title. if the blog does not exist, the user is prompted 'file does not exist.'
+- added a search feature where the user can search for specific blogs based off the blog title
 - you can search regardless if you are signed in or not

 #Students